 I'm an engineer at heart, which means I'm lazy; I don't want to do a job more than once.
 This applies to system administration.
 I run a number of Linux (mostly Debian at this time) systems and one of my least favorite tasks is making sure I have configured something properly on all of them.
 And I especially hate having to remember everything that I need to reconfigure when I install a new system or reconfigure one that died.

 One place where Puppet will not work well is my Cloud server.
 I don't want to share all the Puppet configuration and do not want to open a VPN back to my home network.
-Recently I read an article on Ansible and gave that a try.
+I read an article on Ansible and gave that a try.
 It's a perfect fit for managing a remote server.
 I currently use Ansible to configure my Mac (similar to https://github.com/geerlingguy/mac-dev-playbook, but mine is not public). cloud servers and Raspberry Pis.

 I mainly use Gmail because it has great SPAM filtering and makes my mail available on all my devices.
 I have been a heavy user of the nmh mail system for decades and a developer on the mh-e front-end for nmh in Emacs.
 For large volumes of mail (i.e. at work), MH-E was much more efficient.